Tim-Smith1/LogoMaticLogoGenerator/README.md

 # LogoMaticLogoGenerator

-  This is a program generate a svg logo with up to 3 characters.
+  This is a program that generates a svg logo with up to 3 characters.

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)